yjdwbj/gst-webrtc-camera/README.md

 * In RiotBoard (imx6 armv7l), I tested it can run v4l2src and v4l2jpegdec together.
 You can download [Pre-built RiotBoard uSD Image](https://github.com/yjdwbj/imx6-riotboard) to testing this project.

+## EAIDK-310 (rk3228h ARM64)

+* In EAIDK-310 (rk3228h ARM64), I tested it can run v4l2src and v4l2jpegdec together.
+You can download [Pre-built EAIDK-310 uSD Image](https://github.com/yjdwbj/rockchip-eaidk-310) to testing this project.

 ## Picture Gallery

 ![mainview-control.png](images/mainview-control.png)